Fishing in Kona, HI

 Some information you can use about sport fishing in Kona, Hawaii…

-The Kona Coast is protected by the large volcanic mountains that rise near 14,000 feet, the sea is usually calm.
+Two 14,000 foot volcanic mountains rise above sea level and allows for light and variable winds year round off Kona.
+This makes for calm fishing conditions.
 It is possible to fish almost every day out of the year.
 The steep slopes of the volcanic mountains extend into the sea which makes the shoreline deep.
-It is 6000 feet deep just three miles out from Honokahau Harbor?
+It is 6000 feet deep just three miles out from Honokahau Harbor!
 In many sport fishing destinations a boat must travel great distances to get to the fishing grounds, in Kailua Kona, Hawaii the fishing starts just minutes outside of the harbor.
 This is the reason many sport fishing charters offer half day fishing trips.
 It is possible for a charter boat to do three half day fishing trips in one day during the longer summer months.

 Sport fishing charters in Kona target many species of fish.
 The most sought after fish is the giant Blue Marlin.
 There are usually a couple of grander’s (marlin over one thousand pounds) taken every year.
 There are several Marlin fishing tournaments each year in Kailua Kona, Hawaii.
 The other billfish targeted are the Spearfish, Striped Marlin, Sailfish, Black Marlin and the Swordfish.
 Tuna is a great sport fish and you will find the Albacore, Bigeye, Skipjack and Yellowfin Tuna roaming the seas of the Kona Coast.
-Besides the Tuna and Billfish, you can also fish for Mahi Mahi (Dorado), Ono (Wahoo), Kahala (Amberjack), Ulus (Giant Trivially) and few other minor species.
+Mahi Mahi (Dorado), Ono (Wahoo), Kahala (Amberjack), Ulus (Giant Trivially) and few other minor species are also target by some of the charter boats out of Kona.
 It is no wonder with the varieties of fish, the calm seas, the wonderful Hawaiian weather, and the majestic Hawaiian scenery that Kailua Kona, Hawaii is a major fishing destination for many anglers around the world.

 There are several methods of angling that the sport fishing charter boats use to catch their fish.
 The most common method is by trolling.
 Next might be the live bait method which a small live Tuna or Mackerel is pulled behind the charter boat to lure the bigger fish to the gaff.
 A few sport fishing charters offer bottom fishing where some bait is dropped down to the bottom to entice a fish to bite.
-Vertical jigging is another technique of bottom fishing and is a good for catching big jacks on the bottom.
-Captain Chuck is very good at this and is almost famous in Japan.
-Captain Chuck also is a yacht broker and you can check out his web page at www.konacoastyachts.com.
+Vertical jigging is a technique of bottom fishing and is a quick way to catch small jacks.
+This type of fishing is a craze with the Japanese youth.
+Captain Chuck is very good at vertical jigging and is almost famous in Japan.

-I hope some of this information is of help- take a look around the web site for more information about fishing in Kona Hawaii- Then Email Chuck at email@example.com.
+I hope some of this information is of help!
+Take a look around the web site and for more information about fishing in Kona Hawaii email Chuck at email@example.com.

 Just wanted to say thanks for a great trip.
 We made a long run offshore, but it paid off.
 We ended up with 3 Mahi, 2 of them were nice sized.
 My wife ended up with the jackpot fish, hooked with a small popper on your light outfit.
 It gave her a pretty nice battle.
 Rick had to back down on it to keep it from taking too much line.
 It was pretty funny.
 We also got one on a live skipjack– I was surprised a Mahi that size ate it!